mk12/mini-pinions/notes.md

 I found [a blog dedicated to Tiny Wings physics][11] – imagine that!
 After actually reading it, though, I realized that it isn't very useful to me.

+**[21 Oct.
+2013]**
+It may not be especially fast, but I am making progress.
+I love Clojure, but functional programming tends to twist your brain into a pretzel when you are (like me) fairly new to it.
+That isn't to say that I am much less productive with it than I would be with Java or some other OOP language at the moment – the stuff I am modelling right now (the curves that define a level) really does take quite a bit of thinking.
+I think I have implemented it in the best way possible.
+The _divide and conquer_ method is really helping me.

 [11]: http://tinywingsphysics.blogspot.ca